-For detailed information on enrollment processes, withdrawing or taking a leave of absence, registration definitions, and/or forms, undergraduate students may visit their corresponding advising office (A201), or the Undergraduate Bulletin.
+For detailed information on enrollment processes, withdrawing or taking a leave of absence, registration definitions, and/or forms, undergraduate students may visit their corresponding advising office (A201), or the Undergraduate Catalog

 Thu, Aug.
-15 • Rematriculation: Last day students can re-matriculate (\$50) for the Fall 2024 semesters.
-Thu, Aug.
-15 1:00 PM • Retaking Courses: Students can begin to enroll for a second attempt of a course via SOLAR.
+14 Rematriculation: Last day students can re-matriculate (\$50) for the Fall 2025 semesters.
+Fri, Aug.
+15 1:00 PM Retaking Courses: Students can begin to enroll for a second attempt of a course via SOLAR.
 Students retaking a course for the third or more time must petition to their department.
 Thu, Aug.
-22 • Convocation: 11:00 am Thu, Aug.
-22 • Semester Cancellation: Last day students can drop all classes via SOLAR .
-Semester Start: First day of Friday classes Fri, Aug.
-23 • Late Registration: \$50 fee if not enrolled in at least one class before semester start.
-111, Aug.
-23 Credit Limit: Increase to 23 credits in accordance to the Course Load Policy.
+21 Convocation: 11:00 am Thu, Aug.
+21 • Semester Cancellation: Last day students can drop all classes via SOLAR.
+Fri, Aug.
+22 Semester Start: First day of Friday classes Late Registration: \$50 fee if not enrolled in at least one class before the semester starts.
+Credit Limit: Increase to 23 credits in accordance to the Course Load Policy.
 Google Form response required.
 Fri, Sep.
-6 • Late Registration Ends: Last day to process enrollment changes (adds, swaps, credit changes) via SOLAR.
-4:00 pm Last day to drop or submit LOA/Term Withdrawal without a "W" (withdraw) recorded on transcript.
-4.00 pm • Ugrd.
+5 4:00 pm Late Registration Ends: Last day to process enrollment changes (adds, swaps, credit changes) via SOLAR.
+Last day to drop or submit LOA/Term Withdrawal without a "W" (withdraw) recorded on the transcript.
+Ugrd.
 Students enrolling in Grad courses: Last day to petition to the Graduate School.
-Mon, Sep.
-16 - Wed, Sep.
-18 Chuseok (Korean Thanksgiving): No classes in session Thu, Oct.
-3 Korea National Foundation Day: No classes in session Wed, Oct.
-9 Hangul Day: No classes in session Fri, Oct.
-11 Correction Day: Classes follow Wednesday's schedule (No Friday classes in session) • Section/Credit Change Form: Last day to submit a Section/Credit Change Form.
+Fri, Oct.
+3 Korea National Foundation Day: No classes in session Mon, Oct.
+6 - Wed, Oct.
+8 Chuseok (Korean Thanksgiving): No classes in session Thu, Oct.
+9 Hangul Day: No classes in session Thu, Oct.
+16 Graduation Application: Last day for Fall and Winter degree candidates to apply for graduation via SOLAR Thu, Oct.
+17 4:00 pm Section/Credit Change Form: Last day to submit a Section/Credit Change Form.
 Changes must be processed by 4:00 PM.
-After this date petition is required and "W" (withdrawal) will be recorded on transcript Fri, Oct.
-18 4:00 pm • GPNC : Last day students can select Grade/Pass/No Credit (GPNC).
+After this date petition is required and "W" (withdrawal) will be recorded on transcript GPNC: Last day students can select Grade/Pass/No Credit (GPNC).
 Changes must be processed by 4:00 PM.
-Non-petitionable. • Course Withdrawal: Last day students can process a withdrawal from individual course(s) via SOLAR.
+Non-petitionable.
+Course Withdrawal: Last day students can process a withdrawal from individual course(s) via SOLAR.
 "W" (withdrawal) will be recorded on transcript.
-Changes must be processed by 4:00 pm • LOA/Term Withdrawal: Last day to take a leave of absence or withdraw from the University.
-Students Thu, Dec.
-5 must submit the Semester Withdrawal Form Classes End: Last day of classes Fri, Dec.
-6 • Graduation Application: Last day for Fall and Winter degree candidates to apply for graduation via SOLAR Fri, Dec.
-6 - Thu, Dec.
-12 • Finals Thu, Dec.
-12 Semester End: Official end of term Fri, Dec.
-13 • Commencement: 11:00 am
+Changes must be processed by 4:00 pm Thu, Dec.
+4 LOA/Term Withdrawal: Last day to take a leave of absence or withdraw from the University.
+Students must submit the Semester Withdrawal Form Classes End: Last day of classes Fri, Dec.
+5 - Thu, Dec.
+11 • Finals Thu, Dec.
+11 Semester End: Official end of term

-PART 2-II - Fall 2024 SBU Academic Calendar
+PART 2-II - Fall 2025 SBU Academic Calendar Graduate Students

-Graduate Students

-(07/17/2024 Subject to Change)
+(10/31/2024 Subject to Change)